 Tendering of contracts

 Tenders will be sought in accordance with the requirements of the procurement law in force from time to time and best practice.
-If the contract value means the contract is regulated by the Procurement Act 2023 t the procurement team will advise of the various options available and which would be the best course of action and will assist with the tender process.
+If the contract value means the contract is regulated by the Procurement Act 2023 the Procurement Team will advise of the various options available and which would be the best course of action and will assist with the tender process.

-Expressions of interest and Tenders will be sought via advertisement on the Council’s Corporate Tendering Portal, the Government’s procurement portal (Central Digital Platform) and the Find a Tender Service (FTS).
+Expressions of interest and tenders will be sought via advertisement on the Council’s Corporate Tendering Portal, the Government’s procurement portal (Central Digital Platform) and the Find a Tender Service (FTS).

-Quotation and tender documentation must clearly specify the basis on which the most advantageous Tender will be determined using a combination of cost and quality.
-Pricing and Quality split in terms of weighting will be as agreed with Procurement Services.
+Quotation and tender documentation must clearly specify the basis on which the most advantageous tender will be determined using a combination of cost and quality.
+Pricing and Quality split in terms of weighting will be as agreed with the Procurement Team.
 Every tender must include a declaration that the tenderer has not:

 told anyone except the Council the amount of the tender;